Impact Deal Engine

 Guides

-How to build an outbound sequence that does not repeat itself
+How to build an outbound sequence that progresses instead of repeating

 Why it matters